JamesTsay-12/blog-site/_posts/2025-09-05-Longevity_Research_and_Commercialization.md

   Risk of tumor formation, loss of cell identity, long regulatory horizon.
 Currently only demonstrated in mice.

 - **Senolytics:**
   Off-target toxicity and incomplete clearance of senescent cells.
-Risk that benefits don’t translate broadly to humans.
+Unity's failure shows risks don't always translate to humans.

 - **mTOR Modulation:**
   Chronic immunosuppression or metabolic disruption possible.
 Balancing efficacy with safety is challenging.